Skip to main content

 • Label: GPTfyAzureOpenAI

-• URL: Your Azure endpoint (e.g., https://gptfy-resource.openai.azure.com)
+• URL: Your Azure endpoint (e.g., https://foundry-resource.cognitiveservices.azure.com)

-• External Credential: AzureOpenAI_Credential
+• External Credential: OpenAIOnAzure

 3. GPTfy Configuration